frederic-perez/AmE-dictionary/data/dictionary.md

 __pine__ _v_ :three::hammer: (pined) _She pined for the pianist._ _It was only in movies that people pined for the dead._
 __ping__ _v_ _Pinging with heat._
 __pinion__ _v_ :two::hammer: (pinioned)
+__pink elephants__ _idiom_ This term refers to hallucinations or strange imaginary things seen by people as a result of heavy drinking or the use of narcotics.
 __pink eye__ _n_ :two::hammer:
 __pink slime__
 __pink slip__